inakizamores/Fullscreenify/README.md

 -   **Authentication (`auth.js`):**
     -   Handles user authentication with Spotify using the OAuth 2.0 flow.
+    -   Implements a dedicated login screen that appears before the main content is loaded.
     -   Redirects users to the Spotify login page to grant access to their account.
     -   Retrieves the access token after successful login and stores it in the browser's local storage.